BithinR/NETWORKWALKS-Bithin-B083-WK2-PM1-2-3-4-5-FOOTPRINTING---NETWORK-SCANNING/README.md

 ## 🛡️ Authorization

-All active reconnaissance and scanning tasks in this project were performed under the **Networkwalks Letter of Authorization** (Ref: NW-LOA-B082-017), issued by Networkwalks Managing Director Sonia John and acknowledged by intern Emmanuel Bafi.
+All active reconnaissance and scanning tasks in this project were performed under the **Networkwalks Letter of Authorization** (Ref: NW-LOA-B082-017), issued by Networkwalks Managing Director Sonia John and acknowledged by intern Bithin Krishna Radhakrishnan.

-- **Authorization period:** 17 August 2026 — 24 August 2026
+- **Authorization period:**  12 September 2026 — 18 September 2026
 - **Authorized scope:**
   - `networkwalks.com` — passive footprinting and DNS reconnaissance
   - Tester's own local area network (LAN) — network scanning only